Johnny Depp biography

 He filmed a fourth Pirates movie: Pirates of the Caribbean: On Stranger Tides (2011) and voiced the lead character in the animated feature Rango (2011), with former Pirates director Gore Verbinski, then played the vampire Barnabas in the Tim Burton movie Dark Shadows (2012).

 While filming The Rum Diary (2011), Depp fell in love with his co-star, Amber Heard, who was in a long-term lesbian relationship.
 They both dropped their respective lovers to move in together and Depp reportedly also gave up alcohol for Heard.
 They were married February 3, 2015.

-His latest credits include another instalment in the Pirates of the Caribbean franchise, titled Pirates of the Caribbean: Dead Men Tell No Tales (2017) and the murder mystery film Murder on the Orient Express (2017).
-He also stars in the sequel Fantastic Beasts and Where to Find Them 2 (2018).
+His latest credits include another installment in the Pirates of the Caribbean franchise, titled Pirates of the Caribbean: Dead Men Tell No Tales (2017), the murder mystery film Murder on the Orient Express (2017) and played Gellert Grindelwald in Fantastic Beasts and Where to Find Them (2016), as well as its sequel, Fantastic Beasts: The Crimes of Grindelwald (2018).